The Apollonian structure of integer superharmonic matrices: Circles and Lattices

 so that $v(C_j,C_i)$ and $a(C_j,C_i)$ are defined for all rotations $(i,j,k)$ of $(0,2,3)$.
 Since every pair of tangent circles $C,C' \in \B$ can be completed to a proper Descartes quadruple of the form $(C_0,C,C',C_3)$, this recursive construction generates vectors for all pairs of tangent circles in $\B$.
 Since the quadruple of the big circle $(1,1+2 z)$ is a successor of the quadruple of $(1,1+2z + 2\I)$, we must also check everything is well-defined, but this is immediate from the definition.

 \begin{lemma} If $(C_0,C_1,C_2,C_3) \in \B^4$ is a proper Descartes quadruple and we write $C_i = (c_i, c_i z_i)$, $v_{ij} = v(C_i,C_j)$, and $a_{ij} = a(C_i,C_j)$, then the following hold.

 \end{lemma} The properties \eref{lattice.superbasis}, \eref{lattice.induct}, and \eref{lattice.flip} give inductive relationships among the vectors.
 The property \eref{lattice.matrix} expresses the vectors $v(C,C')$ and $a(C,C')$ up to sign in terms of the circles $C,C'\in \B$.
-Finally, \eref{lattice.determinant} implies that the determinant of of the lattice generated by $v_{31}$ and $v_{21}$ is $c_1$.
+Finally, \eref{lattice.determinant} implies that the determinant of the lattice generated by $v_{31}$ and $v_{21}$ is $c_1$.
+Observe that since each statement holds also for any rotation of the Descartes quadruple, we have, e.g., that $v_{02}=\I v_{20}$, etc.

 \begin{proof}[Proof of \lref{lattice}] The inductive construction gives \eref{lattice.superbasis}--\eref{lattice.flip} immediately.
 To check \eref{lattice.matrix}, we first observe that it holds for the base case and its immediate successors.
 By induction, it suffices to assume \eref{lattice.matrix} holds for the proper Descartes quadruples $(C_0,C_1,C_2,C_3), (C_1,C_4,C_2,C_3) \in \B^4$ and check the conditions for each of the three successors of $(C_0,C_1,C_2,C_3)$.
 We write $w_i = c_i z_i$ and compute